0LNetworkCommunity/libra-legacy-v6/developers.libra.org/website/blog/2020-01-08-how-gas-works-on-libra-blockchain.md

 ---
-author: Libra Engineering Team
+author: Diem Engineering Team
-title: How gas works on the Libra blockchain
+title: How gas works on the Diem blockchain
 ---

 <script>